imaginarypresence/.github/profile/README.md

 **Live into the questions of your life.**

-**Imaginary Presence** is a multi-platform journaling and reflection app that helps individuals explore meaning through personal writing, curated readings, and dialogue with a personalized AI life coach.
-Drawing on philosophical traditions like Buddhism, Zen, and existentialism—as well as cognitive science and literary aesthetics—it offers a quiet space for intentional living in the digital age.
+**Imaginary Presence** is an app designed to help users cultivate meaning in their lives through philosophical inquiry, reading-based prompts, and dialogue with a personalized AI life coach.
+It blends literary aesthetics, Buddhist and Zen sensibilities, and insights from modern cognitive science to support a practice of intentional living.
+The app will be available across multiple platforms.

 ---